sakibwebworm/Movie-Night/readme.md

 <li>User Roles as admin an user.
 It is possible to add more roles if needed.</li>
 <li>Admin Panel.Admin users are able able to do crud operations.</li>
 <li>Easy Form populator for movie upload.
 Details of movie and poster can be fetched directly to database.
 There is option to add manually.</li>
 <li>Movie api.
-Users are able to add wishlist through api.</li>
+Users are able to add wishlist through api(experimental).</li>

 ## Installation
-(I didnt delete the vendor. could have dont it but i didnt.)
+(I didnt delete the vendor.you should run composer update.)
 Install Composer

 ```